juampicerutti/TidyScreen_v2_docs_new/docs/examples/chemical_space_synthesis.md

 </figure>
 ---

-At this point, library of 1,4 disubstituted 1,2,3-triazoles contained within table `reaction_set_1` is ready for firther processing towards the screening of potential CZP targeted covalent inhibitors.
+At this point, library of 1,4 disubstituted 1,2,3-triazoles contained within table `reaction_set_1` is ready for further processing towards the screening of potential CZP targeted covalent inhibitors.
 Some of the steps following the virtual screening campaing may encompass:

-- Computation of drug-like properties and chemical space sampling/prioritization of the 39270 triazoles;
+- Computation of drug-like properties and chemical space sampling/prioritization of the 39,270 triazoles synthesized virtually;
-- Further chemical modifications, such warhead modifications on the set of 39270 triazoles;
+- Further chemical modifications by applying new synthetic workflows, such as warhead modifications on this set of 39,270 triazoles;
-- Prepartion and execution of molecular docking docking studies on a CZP receptor model/s.
+- Preparation and execution of molecular docking docking studies on a CZP receptor model/s.
 - Etc.

 Just play with TidyScreen and be creative!